 Florida Department of Health Achieves National Accreditation

-Interim State Surgeon General Dr. Celeste Philip announced on Tuesday, March 15, that the Florida Department of Health has received first-in-the-nation national accreditation as an integrated department of health through the Public Health Accreditation Board (PHAB).
+On March 15, 2016, the Florida Department of Health received first-in-the-nation national accreditation as an integrated department of health through the Public Health Accreditation Board (PHAB).
 This seal of accreditation signifies that the unified Florida Department of Health, including the state health office and all 67 county health departments, has been rigorously examined and meets or exceeds national standards for public health performance management and continuous quality improvement.

 Public health departments play a crucial role in protecting and improving the health of people and communities.
 In cities, towns and states across the nation, health departments provide a range of services aimed at promoting healthy behaviors; preventing diseases and injuries; ensuring access to safe food, water, clean air and life-saving immunizations; and preparing for and responding to public health emergencies.

 The Department’s ability to keep communities ahead of emerging health threats while promoting best practices to meet ongoing health challenges has been enhanced through the process of achieving and maintaining public health accreditation.
 Meeting the standards and measures necessary to attain PHAB accreditation helps to ensure the Department’s success in achieving its mission to protect, promote and improve the health of all people in Florida.